 Council of Public Liberal Arts Colleges (COPLAC)

-You can also view the most recent COPLAC Data File for Academic Year 2014-15.
+You can view the most recent COPLAC Data File for Academic Year 2014-15.
 This data set has information about items pertaining to:

 - Enrollment and Student Characteristics